 The sun in Mexico can be especially strong around noon and early afternoon.
 If you want to stay outside during this time, we recommend this sun protection for your lips.
 And believe me when I tell you that sunburn on your lips is no fun.

 A great item for your safety in Mexico is this practical Travel Security Belt.
 It protects you from pickpockets and you always have enough money with you.
-Compared to a chest pouch or similar, another big advantage is that you can even swim in the sea with the belt and always have your money with you.
+Compared to a chest pouch or similar, another big advantage is that you can even swim in the sea with the belt.
 This item should definitely be on your Mexico packing list as it does not even take up space in your luggage.

 From safety to health 😉 The tap water in Mexico is not of drinking water quality.
 Nevertheless, you should definitely drink enough in this heat!
-If you want to avoid heavy lugging, we recommend the LifeStraw Water Filter Bottle.
+If you want to avoid heavy lugging, we recommend the WATER TO GO Water Purifier Filter Bottle.
 It filters the bacteria out of the water and allows you to always have access to freshwater 🙂 Of course, it is also more sustainable than buying plastic bottles on-site!

 We have only listed this item here to make sure that you don’t forget to put it on your packing list!
 This is really essential and should be packed first because it is very expensive to buy sunscreen lotion in Mexico.
 Of course, it is very important from a health point of view, because your skin has to enjoy many more hours of sunshine 🙂